ayansaiyad5/Blood-Bank-Management-System/README.md

   - MySQL 5.6 or higher for spatial features in MySQL.
   - XAMPP or WAMP server for localhost.
  &nbsp;
+## Database
+MySQL is used as database.
+Database design is made easy to understand.
+## Importing Database
+- Download the given \*bbms.sql file.
+- Create a database bbms
+   &nbsp;
  ## Admin Login Id
  ### Email: admin@gmail.com
  ### Password: admin123 <br><br>